narra96/ninjaSCM/README.md

 ##GIT & GitHUB traing
 ##adding more lines to push and compare with the old file
 ##difference issue
-## for understanding rebase editting the file
+## for understanding rebase editting the file changes